raffitch/flowmeter/README.md

 the filtered pulses‑per‑second data.
 Record gauge readings manually using the Supply pressure field.

-The interface now shows live averaged pulses per second and can optionally stop the calibration after a specified number of pulses or elapsed seconds.
+The interface shows live pulses per second, smoothed with a short moving average (~0.6 s with the default 200 ms sample rate).
+Calibration can optionally stop after a specified number of pulses or elapsed seconds.

 Plotly is used for plotting, providing zoomable curves and hover details.
 Each run is drawn as a separate trace so multiple runs overlay for easy comparison,